Cparker96/Shear/README.md

 There are three columns (each of string type) in the Postgres table that the bot writes to. `username` points to the discord user's username, `update_type` points to the specific event type in which the user made (options are `voice`, `message`, or `reaction`), and `date` is the timestamp (expressed as YYYY-MM-DD) for when the event occurred.

+For server hosting, Shear is standardized on utilizing the DigitalOcean (DO) Terraform provider and building an SSH key, firewall, and droplet resource.
+Once the server is up and running through `terraform apply`, copy the three "install" scripts (located in `/scripts`) to the server and execute them.
+For `install_prometheus.sh`, you will need to export two environment variables (titled `SMTP_PASSWORD` and `ALERT_EMAIL`). these correspond with the 16 digit SMTP password associated with your gmail account along with your gmail address (visit https://myaccount.google.com/apppasswords to generate a new SMTP password).

 <h2>Prerequisites</h2>
 To stand up your own implementation of Shear in your discord server, refer to these steps below: